oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 These extensions, and many others, can be made available by allowing per-network custom properties.
 Network custom properties are just like VM-wide device-specific ones, only that they are attached to a specific network, and can take effect when the network is set up.

-Concerning specifically the bridge and ethtool options preset properties, having a simple way for the network administrator to set bridge and ethtool options for the oVirt defined VM networks will allow oVirt to cover a wider range of configurations and fine tuning that will make oVirt networking a better fit for very tightly managed network setups.
+Concerning specifically bridge and ethtool options, having a simple way for the network administrator to set bridge and ethtool options for the oVirt defined VM networks will allow oVirt to cover a wider range of configurations and fine tuning that will make oVirt networking a better fit for very tightly managed network setups.

 Up until now, oVirt used to persist its network configuration in Fedora/EL specific files handled by the initscripts package.
 These files, known as ifcfg, contained a series of shell definitions that were read and applied by the ifup-eth executable. oVirt auto-generates and writes these ifcfg files and as such, if the network admin wanted to tweak the BRIDGING_OPTS and/or ETHTOOL_OPTS definition that precluded the continued care-free modification of the network, as some of the configuration would be living only in the hypervisor node and would not be exposed to oVirt for persistence.